The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Tommy Doyle 2021 NFL Draft profile.

 2019 stats: 13 starts, First Team All-MAC

-Tommy Doyle is another prospect who had his season canceled, as the MAC had very few options when conferences started canceling non-conference games.
-He is a senior so he has started to prepare for the 2021 NFL Draft.
+Tommy Doyle is another prospect who opted out for the season, as the MAC initially canceled their season.
+The senior started to prepare for the 2021 NFL Draft.

 Doyle was a three-star prospect out of Minnesota, who was primarily recruited as a defensive end.
 He bulked up and made the change to offensive line at Miami.
 After redshirting his first year on campus, Doyle made four starts in 2017 before missing the rest of the season with a foot injury.
 He made 10 starts at right tackle in 2018, as the RedHawks went 6-6, but were not selected for a bowl game.
 In the 2019 season, Doyle started 13 games at left tackle, as Miami won eight games and the MAC.
 He was named First Team All-Mac for his performance.

 Doyle faced his fair share of tough opponents over his career including Chase Young and A.J.
 Epenesa, but he could have really benefited from one more year of college football.
 He is currently projected to be a third day pick in the 2021 NFL Draft.

 His size is his biggest strength right now.
 He is one of the taller offensive tackles in the class at 6-foot-8 and he has good reach.
 When it comes to being measured at the combine, NFL teams will take notice.
 This also shows up on the field, as he towered over some of the defenders he went up against in the MAC.
 NFL teams may see his size and length and feel he can develop into a solid NFL offensive lineman.

 With his size comes strength.
 Doyle has good strength for the position and can be seen moving bodies and clearing holes in the running game.
 In the passing game, he is rarely beaten by power rushers.
 His strength is even more apparent because he is a physical player.
 Doyle enjoys contact and pushing players completely out of the way.